hatedabamboo/notes.hatedabamboo.me/src/posts/cicd-guide-store-playwright-test-results-in-aws-s3.md

 ## S3 bucket setup

-The first part of the configuration is done -- now let’s do something about those reports, right?
+The first part of the configuration is done -- now let's do something about those reports, right?

 Obviously, we need a bucket.
-So let’s create one.
-For the sake of simplicity, I’ll provide only the Terraform code here.
+So let's create one.
+For the sake of simplicity, I'll provide only the Terraform code here.

 ```hcl
 # S3 bucket for e2e test reports